Distance Elementary Education Partnership Programs

 The program requires 136 hours for degree completion.

-Year 3: Classes taught by ESU faculty who come to the BCC campus to teach.
+Year 3: Classes taught by ESU faculty who come to the Butler campus to teach.

 Year 4: Student teaching at a Professional Development School (Monday-Friday)